nelsonkd/pot-bluemix-docs/Lab 2 - Create a LoopBack Application/README.md

 ## 2.5 - Create a Model for the Inventory Items

-In this section, you will define the `item` data model for our `inventory` API and attach it to the MySQL data source.
+In this section, you will define the `item` data model for our `inventory` API and attach it to the Cloudant data source.
 LoopBack is a data model driven framework.
 The properties of the data model will become the JSON elements of the API request and response payloads.

 1. Click the `Models` tab.